-INTERNATIONAL TRANSCRIPT AND DOCUMENT REQUIREMENTS

-School Accreditation Status
+INTERNATIONAL TRANSCRIPT AND DOCUMENT REQUIREMENTS School Accreditation Status

-The transfer college or university must be listed among the recognized institutions of the International Association of Universities (UNESCO) or Ministry of Education.
+Foreign transfer schools or universities must be listed among the recognized institutions of the International Association of Universities (UNESCO) or Ministry of Education.

 Transcripts from International Institutions

 U.S. students who attended international institutions must provide the Office of Admissions with official transcripts, mark (grade) sheets and confirmation of degrees or diplomas for all academic studies attempted and completed at those colleges/universities, prior to enrollment.
 Some exceptions to this policy are noted in Applicants with both U.S and International documents (p.
 30).